dsavransky/EXOSIMS/documentation/opticalsystem.rst

     A  = (1 - F_o)F_sD^2

-Many quantities defining the optical system must be parametrizable by wavelength or angular separation (or both).
-In cases where only a single value exists at your current design stage, you must still structure these aspects of the system as callable (just returning the same value regardless of input).
+Many quantities defining the optical system must be parametrizable by wavelength or angular separation (or both, or other quantities).
+In cases where only a single value exists at your current design stage, these must still be structured as callable (just returning the same value regardless of input).
 As an example, quantum efficiency is a function of wavelength for nearly all physical devices.
-If you have not yet selected a specific device (or do not happen to have the QE curve for the device you are modeling) your QE parameter should be a callable method or lambda function that always returns the same constant QE you wish to use in your current model.
+If you have not yet selected a specific device (or do not happen to have the QE curve for the device you are modeling) your QE input can be a scalar value, but will be automatically wrapped in a lambda function that always returns your constant QE value for any inputs.

 In general, each dictionary describing each of these objects can have essentially any keywords.
 This description allows for optical system definitions to be highly flexible and extensible, but can also lead to inescapable complexity.
 To attempt to make the code more parsable, a few conventions are maintained, as outlined below.
+For all three dictionary types (``scienceInstrument``, ``starlightSuppressionSystem``, and ``observingMode``), missing required values will be filled from defaults, which are all inputs to the prototype OpticalSystem ``__init__`` and may be modified in the :ref:`sec:inputspec`.
+The utility of this approach is that values that are expected to be the same for all instances of a dictionary (for example the number of detector pixels for all instruments using the same detector) can be set just once via the default, rather than needing to be set in each instrument definition.

 .. _scienceinstrument: